 Welcome to Stowe Electric Department

-Our number one priority continues to be the health and safety of our staff and community while continuing to provide critical electrical services during this unprecedented crisis.
-Relying on continued guidance from Federal and State authorities, our office and garage is now accessible to the public by appointment or by coming to our front office door and either knocking or calling 802-253-7215.
-Anyone entering the building will be required to wear a mask, provide their contact information, answer a brief health survey, and have their temperature taken.
+We missed seeing everyone's smiling faces!
+Our office has reopened to the public during our regular business hours.
+If you are fully vaccinated, masks are optional.
+Masks are still required for unvaccinated individuals.
 Anyone experiencing any of the following symptoms will not be admitted: fever, cough, shortness of breath or difficulty breathing, chills, repeated shaking with chills, fatigue, muscle or body aches, headache, congestion or runny nose, sore throat, new loss of taste or smell, nausea or vomiting, diarrhea.

 Phone Scam Alert